AhmedFawzi999/AdvinticGUI/Readme.md

 >Second event is that if the user is scrolling the mouse wheel and the scale var is true so increasing of decreasing the scale of the shape

+> Third event is that if the user is scrolling the mouse wheel and the scaleXvar is true so increasing of decreasing the scale of the shape

+> Fourth event is that if the user is scrolling the mouse wheel and the scaleYvar is true so increasing of decreasing the scale of the shape

->Third Event is that the user drags a point so the entire shape is updated
+>Fifth Event is that the user drags a point so the entire shape is updated

-> Fourth event is that the user double clicks a point and the delete action is pressed so it deletes the current clicked point
+> Sixth event is that the user double clicks a point and the delete action is pressed so it deletes the current clicked point

 11- DrawPoints Function